People love working remotely. It's the most significant change in work since the introduction of modern computers.

 Sitting in a messy room, with clothes spread everywhere, toys lying around, or other personal items on the floor can make you appear unprofessional.
 Interviewing in a dirty place could make you look sloppy.

 It is vital to keep your interview area clean and tidy, and your background neutral.
 Make sure the room is well-lit and be in a private space instead of a busy coffee shop area.
+Follow these tips to showcase that your are efficient while working from home.

 Apart from keeping your interview area clutter-free, setting up a home office is a better option that will also make you look professional.
 Also, take care of all the hardware and software requirements for your remote interview beforehand.